martagrz/martagrz.github.io/content/project/3_abm_finance/index.md

 ---
-title: Agent-based modelling and machine learning for banking and finance
+title: Multi-agent modelling and machine learning for banking and finance
 summary:
 tags:
   - Microeconomics